I am interested in plasma physics. To which department should I apply?

 You have offered me admission in September.
 Can I come to start my assistantship research this summer?

-Yes.
-We encourage incoming students to come early, so that they may learn something about PPPL and about plasma research before classes start.
+Incoming students are welcome to start early, so that they may learn something about PPPL and begin plasma research before classes start.
 In the past, incoming students have been able to start as early as July.

 How long will it take to receive my Ph.D.?